JonasGessner/JGProgressHUD/README.md

 Overview
 ---------------

-__The ultimate progress HUD for iOS and tvOS has arrived: JGProgressHUD!__
+__The ultimate progress HUD for iOS and tvOS is here: JGProgressHUD!__

 - Plug and play: Simple integration, easy setup, few lines of code required.
-- Extensible and customizable (custom animations, indicator views and more).
+- Easily customizable (custom animations, indicator views and more).
 - Uses `UIVisualEffectView` and `UIMotionEffect` for a native look.
 - Uses AutoLayout to provide a fully dynamic layout.
 - Detects and repositions when keyboard appears/disappears.
 - Well documented and maintained.
 - Voice Over/`UIAccessibility` support.
+- Backward compatibility to iOS 8.
+- Can be used with Swift and Objective C.
 - And most importantly, it looks good!

-Check out the <a href="Examples">Examples</a> project to see multiple uses and some of the awesome features of JGProgressHUD in action!
+Download the source code and open the <a href="Examples">Examples</a> project to try JGProgressHUD and see all of its features in action!
 <br/>
 <br/>